alok87/learn/haproxy/README.md

 #### Backend
 Backend is a set of servers that receives forwarded requests.
 It is defined in the backed section of HAProxy configuration.
-In its most basic form a backend can be defined by -
+Basic defination as -
  * which load balance algorithm to use
  * list of servers and ports

 At minimum the backend can contain one server, and at maximum it can contain as many hosts as you want.
 The number of servers in the backed defined your load capacity.